theVitor00/astro-blog/src/pages/posts/post-1.md

 Published on: 2023-12-21

-Welcome to mt _new blog_ about learning Astro!
+Welcome to my _new blog_ about learning Astro!
 Here, i will share my learning journey as i build a new website.

 ## What i've accomplished

 1. **Installing Astro**: First, i created a new Astro project and set up my online accounts.

-2.**Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.
+2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

 3. **Making Blog Posts**: This is my first blog post!
 I now have Astro pages and Markdown posts!